What are research briefings

 - A live seminar, workshop either in person or as an online webinar and this can either be live or pre-recorded

-What do I get if i join?
+What do I get if i join as a Pro member?

 - Weekly research briefings sent direct to you every week